Luise Fleck: Austria, Wiener Kunstfilm and Vita-Film: to 1926

 of the war.
 Wiener Kunstfilm was obliged to dissolve, but Anton Kolm was able to re-structure its finances and relaunch the company as Vita-Film in 1919.

 Work began immediately on prestigious new film studios at Rosenhügel in Mauer, but in 1922, as a result of severe disagreements with their financial backers, Anton and Luise Kolm and Jacob Fleck severed their connection with Vita-Film.
 Anton died later in the same year.
 Luise and Fleck married in 1924 and left for Berlin in 1926.

 Germany 1926-33; Austria 1933-40

-In Germany Luise Fleck and her husband worked for Berlin production companies, particularly for Liddy Hegewald and UFA.
+In Germany Luise and her husband worked for Berlin production companies, particularly for Liddy Hegewald and UFA.
 During this period they made between 30 and 40 films, sometimes as many as nine in a single year.
-When Hitler took power in 1933 they returned to Vienna, as Jacob Fleck was Jewish, but continued to produce for "Hegewald-Film" in Vienna and Prague, while Luise's son Walter Kolm-Veltée, who had taken a qualification in sound production at Tobis-Tonbild-Syndikat, was nominally responsible for direction.
+When Hitler took power in 1933 they returned to Vienna, as Jacob was Jewish, but continued to produce for "Hegewald-Film" in Vienna and Prague, while Luise's son Walter Kolm-Veltée, who had taken a qualification in sound production at Tobis-Tonbild-Syndikat, was nominally responsible for direction.

 When in 1938 the National Socialists also took power in Austria in the Anschluss, and control over the Austrian film industry passed virtually overnight into the hands of the Reichskulturkammer, there was no more work for them.